lsst-it/ittn-012/index.rst

 ----------

 Let's say that the source name isn't right (or is not the one you wanted), but the correct one is in between the message field, or that you would like to have a field with the username of the user that is running the command and you see that the username is contained in another field.
-There's were Extractors come in handy: they allow you to extrac a determine pattern from all logs arrived and turn it into a new field.
-Extractors also allow you to run the extracted content through a LookUP table, meaning you can process and manage the content (like looking an FQDN through a DNS resolver).
+That's were Extractors come in handy: they allow you to extract an specific pattern from all logs arrived and turn it into a new field.
+Extractors also allows you to run the extracted content through a LookUP table, meaning you can process and manage the content (like looking an FQDN through a DNS resolver).

 Firewall